How to Become a Child Psychologist

 The U.S. Bureau of Labor Statistics (BLS) projects a 7% job growth for psychologists from 2023–2033, much faster than the average for all occupations.

-Salaries vary by location.
-According to the BLS, clinical or counseling psychologists earn the highest average salaries in New Jersey, California, Oregon, Rhode Island, and Maine.
-Colorado, California, New Mexico, New York, and Washington are the five top-paying states for school psychologists.
+Salaries vary by location and experience.
+According to the BLS, psychologists (including child psychologists) earn the highest average salaries in California, Hawaii, Oregon, Nevada, and Massachusetts.

 Becoming a child psychologist takes at least 10 years, including an undergraduate degree, master’s degree, doctorate, and licensure.